influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/resourceEventSource.md

 withEventTypes(eventTypes)
 ```

-EventTypes is the list of event type to watch.
-Possible values are - ADD, UPDATE and DELETE.
+"EventTypes is the list of event type to watch.\nPossible values are - ADD, UPDATE and DELETE."

 ### fn withEventTypesMixin